zhuxiao/asvclr/README.md

      -h           show this help message and exit
 ```

-Note that: the assembly step can be re-run from last stop to avoid redundant computation.
+Note that: the `assemble` step can be re-run from last stop to avoid unnecessary computation.

 ### `Call` Step